katydid/symbolic-automatic-derivatives/README.md

 For non Lean users: `<;>` is similar to the Monad bind operator (`>>=`) over proof goals.
 It takes a list of goals to prove and applies the following tactics to each of the goals, which each produce another list of goals, which are all joined together into one list.

-## Termination Checking
+## Coinduction / Termination Checking

-[Automatic.lean](./Sodal/Automatic.lean) has a lot of termination checking issues.
-We can safely define Automatic.Lang:
+Lean does not have coinduction, which seems to be required for defining `Automatic.Lang`.
+We attempt an inductive defintion:

 ```lean
 inductive Lang {α: Type u} : Language.Lang α -> Type (u+1) where